junxit/us-congress-bills-114/bill.md

 - **(e)** *Notification* The Secretary of State shall notify—
   - **(1)** the government of each foreign country that is listed in the report required under subsection (a) that the country has been so listed; and
   - **(2)** the government of each foreign country that is specially designated under subsection (b) and is subject to the withholding of assistance described in subsection (c).
+- **(f)** *Reporting cost offset* Section 8 of Public Law 107–245 (50 U.S.C.
+1701 note) is repealed.
+- **(g)** *Sunset* This section shall terminate on the date that is 5 years after the date of the enactment of this Act.

 ## § 6.
-Authority to provide security assistance to counter wildlife trafficking and poaching in Africa
+Sense of Congress regarding security assistance to counter wildlife trafficking and poaching in Africa

-- **(a)** *In general* The President is authorized to provide defense articles, defense services, and related training to security forces of countries of Africa for the purpose of countering wildlife trafficking and poaching.
+It is the sense of Congress that the United States should continue to provide defense articles (not including significant military equipment), defense services, and related training to appropriate security forces of countries of Africa for the purposes of countering wildlife trafficking and poaching.
-- **(b)** *Types of assistance* Assistance provided under subsection (a) may include intelligence and surveillance assets, communications and electronic equipment, mobility assets, night vision and thermal imaging devices, and organizational clothing and individual equipment, pursuant to the applicable provisions of the Arms Export Control Act (22 U.S.C.
-2751 et seq.), the Foreign Assistance Act of 1961 (22 U.S.C.
-2151 et seq.), and other relevant provisions of law.
-- **(c)** *Special rule* Assistance provided under subsection (a) shall be in addition to any other assistance provided to the countries referred to in such subsection under any other provision of law.
-- **(d)** *Prohibition on assistance*
-  - **(1)** *In general* No assistance may be provided under subsection (a) to a unit of a security force of a country of Africa if the President determines that the unit has been found to engage in wildlife trafficking or poaching.
-  - **(2)** *Exception* The prohibition in paragraph (1) shall not apply with respect to a unit of a security force of a country of Africa if the President determines that the government of the country is taking effective steps to hold the unit accountable and prevent the unit from engaging in trafficking and poaching.
-- **(e)** *Definitions* In this section:
-  - **(1)** *Defense article, defense service, and training* The terms “defense article”, “defense service”, and “training” have the meanings given such terms in section 47 of the Arms Export Control Act (22 U.S.C.
-2794 note).
-  - **(2)** *Security force* The term “security force” means a military, law enforcement, gendarmerie, park ranger, or any other security force with responsibility for protecting wildlife and natural habitats.

 ## § 7.
 Updates to the Fishermen’s Protective Act of 1967